judge0/judge0/docs/api/submissions/get_a_submission.md

             }
         }

-+ Response 500 (application/json)
++ Response 400 (application/json)
-    If you get status `500` on this request, it is probably because some text type attribute in submission contains some non printable characters which cannot be used in JSON.
-In that case, set `base64_encoded` query parameter to `true`, and decode `stdout` and `stderr` on client side.
     + Body
         {
-            "status": 500,
-            "error": "Internal Server Error",
-            "exception": "#<Encoding::UndefinedConversionError: \"\\x80\" from ASCII-8BIT to UTF-8>",
-            ...
+            "error": "some attributes for this submission cannot be converted to UTF-8, use base64_encoded=true query parameter"
         }

 <!-- include(../_unauthenticated.md) -->